Herbert Hoover: Prohibition

 On taking office, Hoover urged Americans to obey the Eighteenth Amendment and the Volstead Act, which had established Prohibition across the United States.
 To make public policy recommendations regarding Prohibition, he created the Wickersham Commission.
 Hoover had hoped that the commission's public report would buttress his stance in favor of Prohibition, but the report criticized the enforcement of the Volstead Act and noted the growing public opposition to Prohibition.
 After the Wickersham Report was published in 1931, Hoover rejected the advice of some of his closest allies and refused to endorse any revision of the Volstead Act or the Eighteenth Amendment, as he feared doing so would undermine his support among Prohibition advocates.
 As public opinion increasingly turned against Prohibition, more and more people flouted the law, and a grassroots movement began working in earnest for Prohibition's repeal.
 In January 1933, a constitutional amendment repealing the Eighteenth Amendment was approved by Congress and submitted to the states for ratification.
-By December 1933, it had been ratified by the requisite number of states to become the Twenty-first Amendment.
+By December 1933, it had been ratified by the requisite number of states to become the Twenty-first Amendment to the United States Constitution.